rust-lang/rfcs/text/3301-atomic-memcpy.md

 - Leave this to the ecosystem, outside of the standard library.

-  Since this requires special compiler support, a community crate would have to use (probably technically unsound) hacks like volatile operations or inline assembly.
+  Since this requires special compiler support, a community crate would have to use (platform specific) inline assembly or (probably technically unsound) hacks like volatile operations.

 # Unresolved questions